vishnusai-karumuri/colorful-light-theme/README.md

 - Classes
 - Punctuation

-## Color Format
+### Color Format

-Colors should be specified in hex format:
+Colors must be specified in hex format:
 - Start with # symbol
 - Followed by 6 characters (0-9 or a-f)
 - Examples: